-Neither any amendment nor repeal of this Article, nor the adoption of any provision of this Amended and Restated Certificate of Incorporation inconsistent with this Article, shall eliminate or reduce the effect of this Article in respect of any matter occurring, or any cause of action, suit or claim that, but for this Article, would accrue or arise, prior to such amendment, repeal or adoption of an incorporate of the provision of the superior to such amendment, repeal or adoption of an incorporate of the superior of the inconsistent provision.
+Neither any amendment nor repeal of this Article, nor the adoption of any provision of this Amended and Restated Certificate of Incorporation inconsistent with this Article, shall eliminate or reduce the effect of this Article in respect of any matter occurring, or any cause of action, suit or claim that, but for this Article, would accrue or arise, prior to such amendment, repeal or adoption of an incorporation.

-TENTH:
+inconsistent provision.

-At the election of directors of the Corporation, each holder of stock of any class or series shall be entitled to one vote for each share held.
+TENTH: At the election of directors of the Corporation, each

+holder of stock of any class or series shall be entitled to one vote for each share held.
 No stockholder will be permitted to cumulate votes at any election of directors.

-ELEVENTH:

-Meetings of stockholders may be held within or without the State of Delaware, as the Bylaws may provide.
-The books of the Corporation may be kept (subject to any provision contained in the laws of the State of Delaware) outside of the State of Delaware at such place or places as may be designated from time to time by the Board of Directors or in the Bylaws of the Corporation.
+ELEVENTH: Meetings of stockholders may be held within or

+without the State of Delaware, as the Bylaws may

+provide.
+The books of the Corporation may be kept

+(subject to any provision contained in the laws of the State of Delaware) outside of the State of Delaware at such place or places as may be designated from time to time by the Board of Directors or in the Bylaws of the Corporation.